chanzuckerberg/cellxgene/README.md

 > an interactive performant explorer for single cell transcriptomics data

-`cellxgene` is an interactive data explorer that leverages modern web development techniques to visualize large single-cell transcriptomics datasets, such as the data coming from the [Human Cell Atlas](https://humancellatlas.org).
-We hope to enable biologists and computational researchers to explore their data, and to demonstrate general, scalable, and reusable patterns for scientific data visualization.
+`cellxgene` is an interactive data explorer for single-cell transcriptomics datasets, such as those coming from the [Human Cell Atlas](https://humancellatlas.org).
+Leveraging modern web development techniques to enable fast visualizations of at least 1 million cells, we hope to enable biologists and computational researchers to explore their data, and to demonstrate general, scalable, and reusable patterns for scientific data visualization.

 <img src="./docs/cellxgene-demo-1.gif" width="200" height="200" hspace="30"><img src="./docs/cellxgene-demo-2.gif" width="200" height="200" hspace="30"><img src="./docs/cellxgene-demo-3.gif" width="200" height="200" hspace="30">

-## features

-- Built for **visualization at scale** using [WebGL](https://www.khronos.org/webgl/), [React](https://reactjs.org/), and [Redux](https://redux.js.org/) to handle at least 1 million cells.
-- Enables **interactive exploration** with performant indexing and data handling for selection, cross-filtering, and comparisons across subsets of data.
-- Support for **computational backends**  through a client-server model that can support a range of existing analysis packages for backend computational tasks (currently built for [scanpy](https://github.com/theislab/scanpy)).

 ## getting started